Explore the eclectic pink interior of this Victorian home in Hertfordshire

 Image: David Giles

-Retro furniture has also made its way into the bathroom as the homeowner transformed an old chest of drawers into a functional vanity unit – which is a great tip for adding personality and your unique style to a bathroom scheme!
-Wallpaper by Anna Hayman designs is a real talking point and the deep freestanding tub makes it a haven for relaxation.
+Retro furniture made its way into the bathroom as Nikki transformed a chest of drawers into a functional vanity unit.
+This is a great tip for adding personality and your unique style to a bathroom scheme!
+What’s more, wallpaper by Anna Hayman designs is a real talking point and the deep freestanding tub makes it a haven for relaxation.